Dioxins and dioxin-like compounds: Low exposures

 Effects after low exposures such as from food have been difficult to prove.
-Levels of dioxins in contemporary population are 5 to 20 pg/g (TEQ in fat) and 50 to 100 pg in older people or at least 1000 times lower than those in poisonings (see above).
+Levels of dioxins in contemporary populations are 5 to 20 pg/g (TEQ in fat) and 50 to 100 pg in older people or at least 1000 times lower than those in poisonings (see above).
 Tooth deformities have been considered plausible after long breast-feeding, when the dioxin concentrations were high in 1970s and 1980s.
 When the concentrations decreased during 1990s and 2000s, the effects were no longer seen.
-According to a study in Russia, sperm counts in 18-19 year old young men were lower when dioxin levels were higher at the age of 8 to 9 years.
+According to a study in Russia, sperm counts in 18–19-year-old men were lower when dioxin levels were higher at the age of 8 to 9 years.
 This was in industrial environments causing relatively high exposures to boys as well as their mothers.
 The contamination panel of the European Food Safety Agency (EFSA) recommended decreasing tolerable weekly intake (TWI) levels based on the Russian children study.
 This recommendation can be challenged, because it does not properly consider competing risks following from lost benefits of important and healthy food items such as certain fish.
 TWI levels are not applied for breast feeding, because benefits of breast milk are judged to be far more important than the remote risks of dioxins.
 A general conclusion may be that safety margins are not very great concerning developmental effects, but toxic effects are not likely at the present population levels of dioxins.

 A number of cross-sectional studies have shown associations between type 2 diabetes and several POP compounds including dioxins.
-Such observational studies cannot prove causality, i.e. there may be an association which does not prove that one is the cause of the other.
+Such observational studies cannot prove causality; that is, there may be an association which does not prove that one is the cause of the other.
 The main problem is that similar associations can be found with many quite different POPs, which have only long half-lives and tendency to accumulate in lipids in common.
-This suggests that they may all be related to diet and obesity which are by far the most common causes of type 2 diabetes.
+This suggests that they may all be related to diet and obesity, which are by far the most common causes of type 2 diabetes.

-Over the years there have been speculations on various effects of dioxins on endometriosis, sexual development, liver function, thyroid hormone levels, white blood cell levels, immune functions, and even learning and intelligence.
+There have been speculations on various effects of dioxins on endometriosis, sexual development, liver function, thyroid hormone levels, white-blood-cell levels, immune functions, and even learning and intelligence.
 While some of these effects might be possible after heavy exposures (like in the Seveso disaster), these claims are only based on potential exposures of population, not supported by actual measurements of dioxin concentrations.
-E.g. absorption from bleached tampons claimed to be associated with endometriosis is insignificant compared with daily dioxin intake from food.
+For example, absorption from bleached tampons claimed to be associated with endometriosis is insignificant compared with daily dioxin intake from food.